 - Existing outstanding loans

-Modern loan origination systems help automate much of this process by calculating scores and pulling data from multiple sources.
+Modern loan origination systems, such as LeadSquared, automate much of this process, pulling data from multiple sources and calculating scores.
 This speeds up decision-making and reduces manual effort.

 The following image from LeadSquared Lending CRM automated workflow explains this.

-The underwriting results lead directly to the credit decision — where the lender either approves or denies the application.
+The credit decision follows underwriting, where the lender approves or denies the loan application.

-Today, many lenders rely on loan origination systems to make these decisions.
-These platforms can quickly evaluate various risk factors, compare scores against pre-set thresholds, and determine whether the borrower qualifies.
+Many lenders now use loan origination systems to speed up this step.
+These platforms evaluate risk factors, compare scores to pre-set thresholds, and determine eligibility quickly.

-For most personal loans, this can be a straightforward transfer.
-However, more complex loans — such as loans against property or business loans — may require additional steps, including legal verifications, asset evaluations, or collateral documentation, before the funds are disbursed.
+For most personal loans, this is a straightforward transfer.
+More complex loans, such as loans against property or business loans, may require additional steps like legal verifications or collateral documentation before disbursement.

 1. Simplified borrower onboarding